coolcatsnft/papercats-example/chapter-3/README.md

 Now that we have our react app initialised we are in a position to start customising it!

 ## TLDR
 In this chapter we are going to be modifying some of the default `create-react-app` components.
 If you already know react, you can skip this chapter and move on to the [next](../chapter-4/).
+If you just want to see a working example, [this is what we're going to produce](https://codesandbox.io/s/chapter-3-vanilla-react-js-6pt5mo).

 ## Components?
 Your brand new react project folder should have the following contents: